CollegeBoreal/Tutoriels/2.MicroServices/3.Orchestration/1.Kubernetes/0.Local/6.K8s/README.md

 :round_pushpin: Install `curl` and `apt-transport-https` and others used to download new packages

+:bulb: Some repositories are URL with HTTPS.
+The `apt-transport-https` package must be installed to access the HTTPS endpoint:

 ```
 $ sudo apt update && sudo apt -y install curl apt-transport-https ca-certificates gnupg-agent software-properties-common
 ```